John F. Kennedy High School

 On the positive side, the building has long had strong sports teams, well-equipped football fields, tennis courts and other amenities.
 A library, which remains unused, sits on the first floor, a potential resource for all of the schools in the building.
 A health clinic opened in November 2011 to serve students and their families.

-The enrollment of John F. Kennedy High School, which peaked at 4,400 students, has been shrinking since 2004 as the small schools have grown.
-In 2011, the Department of Education decided to shut John F. Kennedy by eliminating one grade per year until it graduates its last class in 2014.
+The enrollment of John F. Kennedy High School, which peaked at 4,400 students, began shrinking in 2004 as the small schools grew.
+In 2011, the Department of Education decided to shut John F. Kennedy by eliminating one grade per year until it graduated its last class in 2014.
 Results from the 2010-11 NYC School Survey were abysmally low.
 Over half of students who took the survey reported that their peers do not respect teachers or other students; over 70 percent of teachers reported the same.

 While just about everyone agrees the building is safer than it was, a few teachers say something has been lost.
 There were small successful programs in the old JFK, including the Math-Science Institute and the environmental program, and a few graduates of those programs had a record of admissions to selective universities including Barnard, Dartmouth and Columbia.
 In the new smaller schools the majority of students go to CUNY, teachers told us.
-(Aryn Bloodworth, November 2011)
+(Aryn Bloodworth, November 2011; updated June 2014 after final closure)